About Us

 Our core purposes

-The Inn’s estate on the banks of the Thames was provided by Letters Patent to ‘The Honourable Society of the Middle Temple’ in 1608 on condition that it would always be used for the joint objectives of educating and accommodating those practising or training in the Law.
+While the Inn has occupied the estate on the banks of the Thames since the fourteenth century, the land was formally granted in 1608 by King James 1, on the condition that it should always be used for the joint objectives of educating and accommodating those practising or training in the law.

 Over four hundred years later, Middle Temple’s core purposes are still based on these founding principles: